learnforpractice/pyeos/pyeos.md

 ['mywallet *']
 ```
 #### wallet.open wallet.unlock

-Next time you start pyeos,you will need to type the following command to load and unlock your wallet
+Next time you start pyeos,you will need to type the following command to load and unlock your wallet.You will need to change the password PW5JCWXaGkA15s6th6AWCabHewuGASAtrUJjTWoL1Ybx6sG9QzrSb below to the password you created before.

 ```
 >>> wallet.open('mywallet')
 True